Out Protesting? Don't Wear These Skin-Care Products

 Amid the ongoing peaceful protests and powerful demonstrations being held across the country to combat police brutality, images of protestors enveloped in tear gas fired by law enforcement are making the rounds online.
-Some of the photos depict American citizens pouring milk and water on their faces to calm their irritated skin and eyes immediately after coming in contact with the gas — showing just how brutal the effects are.
+Some of the photos depict American citizens pouring milk and water on their faces to calm their irritated skin and eyes immediately after coming in contact with the substance — showing just how brutal the effects are.

 Although tear gas is considered a non-lethal chemical weapon, exposure is still known to cause eye pain, chest tightness, coughing, vomiting, and increased nasal secretions, among other painful and uncomfortable symptoms.
 The use of tear gas in wartime combat was outlawed by nearly every country in the world in 1993, but U.S. law enforcement is still authorized to use it domestically during times of civil unrest.
 Just earlier this week, the Trump Administration ordered the use of tear gas outside of the White House against peaceful protesters coming together in support of the Black Lives Matter movement to clear the path for the president's photo op.